It’s fine now, I found out where to look in the logs, I was having connection errors. @looker help is working for me now.

 Does it seem odd that this functionality is not integrated with the looker platform out-of-the-box?

 The steps outlined in the lookerbot repo linked above do represent most up to date process for installing Lookerbot (Heroku specifically is the recommended approach for deployment and provisioning your server).
 However, you may be interested in the Slack integration of the Looker Action Hub.
 Once this integration is enabled in the Admin --> Actions panel, you can schedule Looker content directly to slack as an attachment.
 The process for sending data to Slack using this feature is outlined here.
-If you have any further questions about enabling this set up, please reach out to firstname.lastname@example.org!
+If you have any further questions about enabling this set up, please visit us at help.looker.com!

 Expanding Looker URLs - why does this not work in direct messages to the lookerbot.
 We have it working in channels that the bot is in and I got asked why not in PM’s, I couldn’t give an answer.